befair/solomon-board/doc-dev/source/the-solomon-board.rst

 """"""""""""""

 The Raspberry PI 3 needs at least +5.1V to be powered.
-The mA needed deppends on what it is connected.
+The mA needed depends on what it is connected.
 The model A uses 500mA if nothing is attached.
 The model B uses 700-1000mA if nothing is attached.
 The keyboard takes from 100mA to 1000mA.
-If the device takes more than 1A than its preferable an external power adaptor or the Raspberry could be damaged.
+If the device takes more than 1A than its preferable an external power adapter or the Raspberry could be damaged.

 Connections
 -----------